Academic Calendar 2024-2025

 6.2 Attendance

 Students must be registered in a class section to be eligible to attend or otherwise participate in lectures, tutorials, tests, and examinations associated with the class.
 Students are expected, and at the discretion of the instructor may be required, to be present at all lectures, tutorials, tests, and examinations in their classes and to submit essays, exercises, reports, and work at the prescribed times.
-If you are unable to attend, or submit deliverables, see Academic Consideration for Students in Extenuating Circumstances for more information.
+If you are unable to attend, or submit deliverables, see Academic Consideration for Students in Extenuating Circumstances or Accommodation for Special Needs/Disabilities for more information.

 Courses offered on-campus will not be modified to allow students to complete the course without regularly attending classes.